 For recipients still working who haven’t reached their full retirement age, there are changes to the earnings limit for 2021.
-The earnings limit has been increased to $18,960 for 2021, which is up from $18,240.
+The earnings limit has been increased to $18,960, which is up from $18,240.
 Therefore, for every $2 of earned income above the $18,960 limit, Social Security will withhold $1 of benefits.
 Again, this earning limit only applies to workers who are receiving Social Security benefits and have not reached their full retirement age.
 A different earnings limit applies for workers who will reach their full retirement age in 2021.
 For every $3 of income earned above $50,520, $1 of Social Security benefits will be withheld until the month full retirement age is reached.
-Once full retirement age is reached, the earnings limits no longer apply.
+Once a person reaches full retirement age, the earnings limits no longer apply to them.

 Get Help Claiming Your Social Security

 If you have questions about Social Security let us know.
 Our Financial Advisors are ready to address any questions you have regarding your Social Security Benefits in a complimentary consultation.
 Call us today at (913) 393-1000 or schedule a complimentary consultation below.